sagrawalx/sagrawalx.github.io/_posts/2018-12-13-hindi-and-urdu.md

 Munshi: And I want lemon soda mixed with club soda.

 [^pickle]: The reference is to [South Asian pickles](https://en.wikipedia.org/wiki/South_Asian_pickles): fruits and vegetables pickled in oil or brine with a lot of spices.
 They are usually spicy, sour, and very fragrant.
+I am not aware of health concerns associated to these pickles, but maybe rumors of such concerns were prevalent at the time of this writing.

 {% include refbox.html content=linguistics %}